 My friends and I started in Darling Harbour (you can use the Wynyard or Town Hall train stops), walked through Barangaroo, and down under the Harbour Bridge to Circular Quay to grab a bite at the many food trucks, and then ended the night taking in the Opera House and Royal Botanical Gardens.

 While it was fun to see the city bathed in neon lights while munching on street food, Vivid Sydney is definitely something to do while you’re IN Sydney during the winter, but it’s not so awesome that you should make a special trip to the city to see it.
+The parking for Vivid Sydney is pretty much non-existent.
+No matter where you are coming from, just park at the station at take the train into the city.

-Go Whale Watching in Manly
+Go Whale Watching in Manly or Cronulla

 Winter in Sydney is a great time of year for whale watching and nearby Manly is a great place to do it.
 Whale-watching season in Sydney technically runs from mid-May through mid-November, so the winter months of June, July, and August are prime real estate for a great time.